 The detailed metrics available in the Goliath Performance Monitor led the troubleshooting team to conclude there was an issue specifically related to either the NVIDIA vGPU or applications running within NVIDIA vGPU-enabled sessions.
 The team adjusted the NVIDIA vGPU profile configuration for the affected users and Goliath Performance Monitor confirmed this resolved the issue.

 This is one example of how our customers use Goliath Technologies to anticipate, troubleshoot, and prevent end user experience issues.
-To see how Goliath Performance Monitor can give you the visibility required to troubleshoot issues in your Citrix XenApp, Citrix XenDesktop, or VMware Horizon environments, please contact us.
+To see how Goliath Performance Monitor can give you the visibility required to troubleshoot issues in your Citrix XenApp, Citrix XenDesktop, or VMware Horizon environments, click the image below and sign up for a personalized demo.